 After you have enjoyed the museum explore the friendly pubs, places to eat and specialist shops in this picturesque and historic village.
-You can get some inspiration from our Pinterest page.

 Stroll to St Margaret’s Church, where many of the artists that you learn about in the museum (including Joseph Cribb, Edward Johnston and Hilary Pepler) are buried.
 In the churchyard you will also find examples of cut lettering by Joseph Cribb and Eric Gill.